Fuchsia microphylla

 Fuchsia microphylla, also known as small leaf fuchsia and small-leaved fuchsia, is a flowering shrub in the family Onagraceae.
 The specific epithet (microphylla) was named for the plant's small (micro) leaves (phylla).

 Distribution

 Fuchsia microphylla is native to southern Mexico south to Panama.
+It can be found growing in oak and pine woods in Mexico or low thickets and exposed rocky places in Guatemala between 1200 and 3800 m in elevation.